FredericaY/sumo-selfplay-rl/README.md

 - straightforward path from RL environment to playable demo

 Python is used for training so experimentation stays lightweight and easy to extend.

+The main research question became:

+> How can a small PPO self-play agent be made less brittle in a physical ring-out environment where boundary mistakes and opponent overfitting are common?

+The current answer is a stack of lightweight PPO extensions:

+- alternating two-policy self-play
+- opponent-pool sampling
+- Gaussian policy mutation
+- EMA propagation
+- reward and observation shaping
+- Edge-Gated Actor-Critic (EGAC)

 ## Current Training Stack